Former Colts CB Vontae Davis found dead in his South Florida home

 Police in the Fort Lauderdale suburb of Davie said they responded to a medical emergency at Davis’ home Monday morning, but the 35-year-old was dead when officers arrived.
 No cause of death has been released pending autopsy results.
 Police said in a statement that the investigation is still active.

+The Colts also issued a statement saying they were devastated to hear of Davis’ death.

+“He was a standout player in his six seasons with the Horseshoe, but he was an even better teammate who carried a smile and positive energy every day,” the team said.

 The Washington, D.C., native signed with the Buffalo Bills for 2018 but left the team at halftime of the season’s second game.
-He released a statement after the game saying that after multiple injuries and surgeries, “Reality hit me fast and hard: I shouldn’t be out there anymore.”
+He released a statement announcing his retirement after the game, saying that after multiple injuries and surgeries, “Reality hit me fast and hard: I shouldn’t be out there anymore.”

+The Bills said they were saddened to learn of Davis’ death and that they were “thinking of his friends, family, and loved ones during this difficult time.”

-Davis played in 122 games, intercepting 22 passes, returning one for a touchdown.
-He was selected for the Pro Bowl in 2014 and 2015 while a member of the Colts.
+Davis played in 121 games, intercepting 22 passes and returning one for a touchdown.
+He was selected for the Pro Bowl in 2014 and 2015 while a member of Indianapolis.

 Colts Owner Jim Irsay responded to the news on X, the social media platform formally known as Twitter, expressing how saddened he was to hear about the passing of the former Colts star.